Adult Sports Guidelines

-- Ice towels shall be used only once, then discarded or washed properly.
+- If ice towels are available, CDC guidance for cleaning and disinfecting should be followed.
+Ice towels shall be used only once, then discarded or washed properly.

-Special Considerations for Athletes and Coaches
+Special considerations for athletes and coaches

 Athletes and coaches should consider delaying their participation in sports and athletic activities if they have any of the following conditions: